Bottomline Technologies Named Top-Tier Software Vendor by APPS RUN THE WORLD in the APPS TOP 500 Market Report

 Bottomline Technologies Ecosystem, Partners, Resellers and SI

-In March, Knowit, a digital services provider catering to banks and businesses in the Nordic region, entered into a partnership with Bottomline.
-This collaboration brings together Knowit's robust local presence and expertise in systems integration within the Nordic market, complemented by Bottomline's extensive capabilities and international experience in payments, messaging, and connectivity.
+In March, Knowit, a digital services provider serving banks and businesses in the Nordic region, formed a partnership with Bottomline.
+This collaboration combines Knowit’s strong local presence and systems integration expertise in the Nordic market with Bottomline’s global capabilities in payments, messaging, and connectivity.

-Bottomline employs a dual approach to market and sell its products – directly through its sales force and indirectly through a diverse array of channel partners and reseller relationships.
+Bottomline markets and sells its products using a dual approach: directly through its own sales team and indirectly via a broad network of channel partners and resellers.

-Among its resellers are key players such as All Star Software Systems, Agility Business Solutions, Atlantic Technologies, AX Consultants, Azur Group, Basys, Blue Horseshoe, Caribbean Technical Services, CenterField Software, Cole Systems, Consysta, ePartners, Evergreen Data Systems, Full Speed Systems Group, Green Beacon Solutions, Host Access Solutions, Information and Computing Services, IRISCO du Québec, Jigsaw Services, Junction Solutions, Litco Systems, Khety Software, Konica Business Technologies, M2, mcaConnect, Minerva, PCF Print Management Limited, Pyxis Consulting Group, Rosetta Technologies Corporation, S&I Business Applications, Sikich, Solugenix Corporation, SYSteam Applications AB, TeamCain, Tectura, Twofold, United ERP, Xerox Connection, AMX International, Dynamic Systems Solutions, Greenlight BTS, Ideaca, Intelligent Output Solutions, Maximum Computer Systems, Network Integration Services, Soltre Technology, VoluForms, WhiteLight Group, and others.
+Bottomline’s reseller network includes key partners such as All Star Software Systems, Agility Business Solutions, Atlantic Technologies, AX Consultants, Azur Group, Basys, Blue Horseshoe, Caribbean Technical Services, CenterField Software, Cole Systems, Consysta, ePartners, Evergreen Data Systems, Full Speed Systems Group, Green Beacon Solutions, Host Access Solutions, Information and Computing Services, IRISCO du Québec, Jigsaw Services, Junction Solutions, Litco Systems, Khety Software, Konica Business Technologies, M2, mcaConnect, Minerva, PCF Print Management Limited, Pyxis Consulting Group, Rosetta Technologies Corporation, S&I Business Applications, Sikich, Solugenix Corporation, SYSteam Applications AB, TeamCain, Tectura, Twofold, United ERP, Xerox Connection, AMX International, Dynamic Systems Solutions, Greenlight BTS, Ideaca, Intelligent Output Solutions, Maximum Computer Systems, Network Integration Services, Soltre Technology, VoluForms, WhiteLight Group, and others.

-In addition, Bottomline has forged strategic partnerships with industry leaders like Wipro Technologies, Oracle, IBM, Microsoft, SAP, Cognizant, Bank of America, Business Objects, McKesson, Infor Extensity, InsureWorx, Fujitsu's Glovia, Access, Activant Eclipse, Automatic Data Processing, Epicor Software, Infor, Reynolds and Reynolds, SunGard Public Sector, and others.
+Additionally, Bottomline has established strategic partnerships with industry leaders such as Wipro Technologies, Oracle, IBM, Microsoft, SAP, Cognizant, Bank of America, Business Objects, McKesson, Infor Extensity, InsureWorx, Fujitsu's Glovia, Access, Activant Eclipse, Automatic Data Processing, Epicor Software, Infor, Reynolds and Reynolds, SunGard Public Sector, and more.

 Research Methodology